-1. Land Resources

-a.
-ESHA Designation

-3.1 Areas in which plant or animal life or their habitats are either rare or especially valuable because of their special nature or role in an ecosystem and which could be easily disturbed or degraded by human activities and developments are shall be designated as-Environmentally Sensitive Habitat Areas (ESHAs) and are generally shown on the LUP ESHA Map.
-The natural habitats in the City of Malibu that are rare or especially valuable because of their special nature or role in the Santa Monica

-Mountains ecosystem ESHA types include riparian areas, streams, native woodlands, native grasslands/savannas, chaparral, coastal sage scrub, dunes, bluffs, and wetlands, and are designated as ESHAas defined by the Coastal Act.
-An exception to this ESHA designation is where native trees, coastal sage scrub, or chaparral exist in such small isolated patches that they will not maintain long term viability as habitat due to existing development, including fuel modification.
+- 1. Land Resources - a.
+ESHA Designation - 3.1 Areas in which plant or animal life or their habitats are either rare or especially valuable because of their special nature or role in an ecosystem and which could be easily disturbed or degraded by human activities and developments are Environmentally Sensitive Habitat Areas (ESHAs) and are generally shown on the LUP ESHA Map.
+The natural habitats in the City of Malibu that are rare or especially valuable because of their special nature or role in the Santa Monica Mountains ecosystem are include riparian areas, streams, native woodlands, native grasslands/savannas, chaparral, coastal sage scrub, dunes, bluffs, and wetlands, and are designated as ESHA.
+An exception to this ESHA designation is where native trees, coastal sage scrub, or chaparral, riparian areas, streams, or wetlands exist in such small isolated patches or are so degraded due to existing legal development, including required fuel modification, that they will not maintain long term viability as habitat. due to existing development, including fuel modification. - 3.2 If a Natural Community Conservation Plan (NCCP) is prepared in the future for the Santa Monica Mountains area that includes lands within the City of Malibu, it shall be submitted to the Coastal Commission for certification as an amendment to the LCP.
+Coastal Commission staff will actively participate in the development of any proposed NCCP to ensure that the plan can be recommended to the Commission for approval.
+If a comprehensive NCCP is certified by the Commission as consistent with the Coastal Act through amendment to the City of Malibu LCP, the amendment will include revised ESHA maps and criteria as appropriate, which designate areas of ESHA where development can be allowed and areas that will continue to be protected and will be managed in perpetuity for their ecological resource values.
+If the Coastal Commission certifies a NCCP as an amendment to the City of Malibu Local Coastal Program, Malibu LCP ESHA maps and criteria will be consistent with the NCCP's reserve design.